hoanganh1999/coursework2021/journal.md

      private Vector2 moveVelocity;

 ## 12/11/2020
 I had a problem with my second tutorial which was my 2D Enemy AI Follow tutorial.
 The problem that i encountered was that the enemy wouldn't follow the player even when I tagged the player with the "Player" tag.
-The enemy didn't follow the player because in the script where it said target = GameObject.FindGameObjectWithTag("Player").GetComponent<Transform>(); I wrote "player" instead of "Player"
+The enemy didn't follow the player because in the script where it said target = "GameObject.FindGameObjectWithTag("Player").GetComponent<Transform>();" I wrote "player" instead of "Player".
+I fixed this by putting "Play" in the line "GameObject.FindGameObjectWithTag("Player").GetComponent<Transform>();"

+## 14/11/20